ballerina-platform/ballerina-lang/docs/quick-tour.md

 kubernetes       ClusterIP   10.96.0.1     <none>        443/TCP  2d
 ```

-We can now go ahead and invoke the service - I am using local Kubernetes but the same behavior would happen in the cloud one.
-Using the port 31977 that Kubernetes gave me:
+We can now invoke the service.
+This example is done using local Kubernetes but the same behavior would happen in the cloud.
+Using the port number that Kubernetes gave us, run the following cURL command.

 ```
 $ curl -X POST  http://localhost:31977/demo
 ```

+You get the output from Kubernetes itself.

 ```
 Hello World!